Civil and Environmental Engineering

 - Bachelor of Science with a major in civil engineering, medical preparation option

-- Bachelor of Science with a major in civil engineering, sustainability option
+- Bachelor of Science with a major in civil engineering, transportation and sustainability option

-- Combined Bachelor of Science with a major in civil engineering and Master of Science in the field environmental engineering
+- Dual Bachelor of Science with a major in civil engineering and Master of Science in the field environmental engineering

-- Combined Bachelor of Science with a major in civil engineering and Master of Science in the field structural engineering
+- Dual Bachelor of Science with a major in civil engineering and Master of Science in the field structural engineering

-- Combined Bachelor of Science with a major in civil engineering and Master of Science in the field transportation engineering
+- Dual Bachelor of Science with a major in civil engineering and Master of Science in the field transportation engineering

 Professors S.S.
 Badie, K.H.
 Digges (Research), M.I.
 Haque, S. Lerman, M.T.
 Manzari (Chair), R. Riffat, K. Roddis, S.S.
 Badie